 A large portion of the restaurant is occupied by the open kitchen from where you can follow all the precise moves from Loco soldiers.
 The front-of-the-house staff is also extremely attentive and different faces will accompany you throughout the night.
 We found a distinctive and interesting detail that almost each team member was able to properly and precisely present a dish.
 You don’t see it that often.

 #8.
 Break the share button

 Get your cellphone ready – meaning tons of space – for pictures and videos!
-My suggestion is for you to tell the staff about your serious report intentions (#FOMOstyle) right at the beginning so they can let you know in advance when a unexpected moment is about to happen and believe me – they will happen.
+Our suggestion is for you to tell the staff about your serious report intentions (#FOMOstyle) right at the beginning so they can let you know in advance when a unexpected moment is about to happen and believe me – they’ll happen.
 This will be the type of experience you’ll want to Snapchat.